Kimitsuna-Goblin/GGD/README.md

 This class is the so-called normal distribution.

-When approximating a frequency distribution, the result may be a normal distribution.
-In that case, do not hesitate to apply the normal distribution as the model.
+When approximating a frequency distribution, if you get the result of a normal distribution, please do not hesitate to apply the normal distribution as the model.

 You can trace 2 quantile-probability points (e.g., tertiles) (can it be called a trace for only 2 points?).